JESUSGARZ/CV/README.md

 </summary>
 <br>

-This is the hardest part of the project for me, because in this issue I am a very simple person , may be I  like the minimalism a lot.
+This is the hardest part of the project for me, because in this issue I am a very simple person, may be I  like the minimalism a lot.
 But the thing is that I had to do something different, and I did it, but as you see, at my own style(minimalism).
+Also I used meadia querys to make a project with a  resposive desing.
 </details>

 <br>